cozy-labs/cozy-desktop/README.md

     path/to/node-webkit/nw .

-## Run tests
+### Run tests

-Tests require that you have the Cozy dev VM up and that the file application is accessible on the 9121 port.
+Tests require that you have the Cozy dev VM up (it means a data-system and a proxy up and running) and that the file application is accessible on the 9121 port.

 ```
 # Make sure to have dev dependencies
 npm install

-# Run tests via gulp
+# Thne run tests via gulp
 node_modules/.bin/gulp test
 ```